wijjam/Raxzus_heap_research/README.md

 Per-process isolation follows the same pattern.
 Each process receives the same virtual layout backed by different physical frames.
 Processes cannot access each other's memory by page table construction.
 Large Allocations

-Allocations above 4096 bytes are handled by a separate large domain at 0x80000000.
-Pages are mapped on demand — there is no pre-committed ceiling.
-A 4-byte page count header is stored inline, which is the one known metadata overhead in the current prototype.

 Large allocation cost is approximately 7470 cycles per page, dominated by page table mapping overhead.
 Limitations